minkcv/vm/docs/debugging.md

 # Debugging
-Run the vm with the debug option to enable debugging features: `./main -f myprogram.bin -d`.
-When running with debugging features the vm execution starts in a break state.
+Run the vm with the debug option to enable breakpoints and debugging features: `./main -f myprogram.bin -d`.

+## Breakpoints
+Create a breakpoint with `break;` in vaporlang and `BRKP` in assembly.
+Break instructions are a no-op when running without the debug option.

 ## Keyboard controls
 - F2: Continue: Resume normal execution